wu-thomas/saeforhealth-WHO/README.md

 of the app, users will need to upload shapefiles manually; however, this process has been streamlined into simple steps for ease of use.

-## Installation of the app as a R package
+## Installation of the RShiny app as a R package

 Some non-CRAN dependencies can be installed using the following command.
 We strongly recommend installing the most recent version of SUMMER and